Anna Kolesárová: Childhood and adolescence

 Her mother died sometime after she turned ten and it fell upon her to assume care of the household and for her older brother Michal.
 Those around her described her life as being both modest and simple while also noting her frequent presence at church.
 Kolesárová attended Mass with her friends after she completed the household chores.

-In 1944 - in the autumn - the final and bloodiest phase to World War II (the Eastern front) was passing through the eastern district of Michalovce which was then a part of the Hungarian nation.
+In 1944 - in the autumn - the final and bloodiest phase to World War II (the Eastern front) was passing through the Kolesárová's native Zemplín region, which was then a part of the Hungarian state.
 It was during this violent transition period that the people living in surrounding villages would hide in their cellars to wait for the shelling and fighting to end.

 Murder

 On 22 November 1944 the Red army soldiers entered the town.
-Her father Jan sheltered with his children and their neighbors in the cellar under the kitchen.
+Her father Ján sheltered with his children and their neighbors in the cellar under the kitchen.
 During a tour of the house one drunken Soviet soldier discovered the hideout and peered inside.
 Kolesárová's father bade her to "give him something to eat" and so she emerged from the hideout and walked up to the kitchen to serve the soldier food and water in the hopes of maintaining peace and to prove that she and the others posed no threat to the soldier.
 The uncertain nature of the war prompted her and other women in the village to wear black dresses in order not to attract unwanted attention to themselves and to discourage improper behavior from the soldiers.
 But this did not deter the soldier from making unwanted sexual advances towards her.
 Kolesárová refused his advances and pulled herself out of his grip as he attempted to rape her.
 The soldier pursued her to the basement.

-There the soldier jumped her and ordered her to die in front of her father before he pointed his PPSh-41 automatic rifle at her and killed her on the spot for her refusal; she was killed in front of her father and brother with two shots to the face and chest.
+There the soldier jumped her and ordered her to die in front of her father before he pointed his PPSh-41 submachine gun at her and killed her on the spot for her refusal; she was killed in front of her father and brother with two shots to the face and chest.
 Her final words were recorded as: "Goodbye father!
 Jesus, Mary, Joseph!"
 The girl had made her confession and had received Communion not long before she was killed.
 Her remains were buried the next evening despite the intense fighting occurring in the area but the funeral was conducted without a priest in secret so as to remain safe.
 The priest Anton Lukáč celebrated the solemn funeral rites one week later on 29 November 1944.